jclarke-arts/are-you-a-robot/README.md

 1. Navigate to the `are-you-a-robot` folder stored on your computer.
 2. Right click the folder and select `Services > New Terminal at Folder`.
 This will open up a new window in the application 'Terminal' (on the line next to the cursor you will have something that looks like: `Jacks-MacBook-Pro:are-you-a-robot jackclarke$ `)

-At this stage, you will run a command to start your 'development server', this simply allows you to view your files (and changes) in the browser.
+At this stage, you can run a command to start your 'development server', this simply allows you to view your files (and changes) in the browser.
 You can do this using either `PHP` or `Python`, both of which come pre-installed on macOS – if one option doesn't work, try the other!
 If neither work, email me 🙂.

 To use **PHP** (recommended):